syncfusion/ej2-javascript-docs/src/spreadsheet/spreadsheet/global-local.md

 To load translation object in an application, use [`load`](../common/internationalization/#load) function of the [`L10n`](../common/internationalization) class.

 The following example demonstrates the Spreadsheet in `French` culture.
-In the below sample we have translate the tab name and clipboard and cell style related words.
+In the below sample we have translated the ribbon tab names and Home tab content (clipboard, cell style).

 {% tab template="spreadsheet/global/locale", sourceFiles="app.ts,index.html", es5Template="es5-locale", iframeHeight="450px" , isDefaultActive=true %}